ScooloV/bbpedia/docs/death_zone/new_inducements.md

 Wicked Witch 0-1 WIZARD INDUCEMENT: WICKED WITCH

 150,000 GOLD PIECES, AVAILABLE TO ANY TEAM
-WITH EITHER THE '0LD W0RLD CLASSIC', 'SYLVANIAN SP0TLIGHT' 0R
+WITH EITHER THE '0LD WORLD CLASSIC', 'SYLVANIAN SP0TLIGHT' OR 'UNDERWORLD CHALLENGE'
-'UNDERW0RLD CHALLENGE'
 SPECIAL RULES
-*Wizards are a common sight all across the Old World,* *and most belong to one of the many Colleges of Magic* *(even Necromancers have come out of the shadows*
+*Wizards are a common sight all across the Old World, and most belong to one of the many Colleges of Magic* *(even Necromancers have come out of the shadows*
 ![](../media/death_zone/image155.jpg)*in recent years), but Witches remain somewhat more* *elusive.
-Witches don't belong to any formal College* *or guild, and rarely express much interest in working* *for a Cabalvision network.
-Instead they practice a more* *spiritual, naturalistic form of magic, often referred to as* *'hedge magic' by their magical peers within the Colleges.* *Most small towns and villages are home to one or*
-*more Witches, who normally make a comfortable living* *selling magical cures to those maladies that commonly* *afflicct people living in small towns, such as plagues of* *warts.
-What many don't realise is that these Witches*
-*are powerful magic users that deal in potent curses and* *many, varied types of hex.
+Witches don't belong to any formal College or guild, and rarely express much interest in working for a Cabalvision network.
+Instead they practice a more* *spiritual, naturalistic form of magic, often referred to as* *'hedge magic' by their magical peers within the Colleges.* *Most small towns and villages are home to one or more Witches, who normally make a comfortable living* *selling magical cures to those maladies that commonly* *afflicct people living in small towns, such as plagues of* *warts.
+What many don't realise is that these Witches are powerful magic users that deal in potent curses and* *many, varied types of hex.
 All too often, the ailment the* *local Witch is asked to cure is one that has been visited* *upon the sufferer by the Witch herself!*